codeproject/CodeProject.AI-Server/docs/Articles/adding-a-net6-module.md

             _deepPersonLab = new DeepPersonLab(_modelPath.Replace('\\', Path.DirectorySeparatorChar));
         }
 ```
 - When the `PortraitFilterWorker` is run, the `ExecuteAsync` method will be called.
-Our `ExecuteAsync` method will create one or more Tasks that pull requests from the **CodeProject SenseAI Server**, process them, and return the results.
+Our `ExecuteAsync` method will create one or more Tasks that pull requests from the **CodeProject.AI Server**, process them, and return the results.
 Replace the existing `ExecuteAsync` method with
 ```csharp
 /// <summary>
 /// Start the process.